-- a.
+- A. Requirements - a.
 Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
+Worked the 12 Steps. - c.
+Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - d.
 A minimum of four (4) years continuous clean time.
-(Clean-time cannot be waived due to any circumstance) - c.
-At least one (1) year previous service at the Area level. - d.
-Willingness, desire, and ability to serve. - e.
-An understanding of Robert's Rules of Order. - f.
-Must be able to fulfill all duties of this position - g.
-Must have a legal source of income
+(Clean-time cannot be waived due to any circumstance) - e.
+At least one (1) year previous service at the Area level. - f.
+Willingness, desire, and ability to serve. - g.
+An understanding of Robert's Rules of Order. - h.
+Must be able to fulfill all duties of this position - i.
+Must have a legal source of income - B. Duties - a.
+To be the custodian of the committee's funds.

-- a.
-To be the custodian of the committee's funds. - b.
+- b.
 To reconcile bank account, maintain and report on receipts and disbursements at each regular session. - c.
 To disburse funds as necessary in accordance with committee decisions when funds are available.